publishpress/PublishPress-Planner/readme.txt

 The format is based on [Keep a Changelog](http://keepachangelog.com/) and this project adheres to [Semantic Versioning](http://semver.org/).

+= UNRELEASED =

+* Fixed non-escaped attributes and URLs in the whole plugin;

 = [1.17.0] - 2018-11-08 =

 * Fixed permalink for posts in multisite URLs;